Tumbledown ~ 7 piece (packable) 9' 5w

 How to choose a fly rod

-As a jumping off point, the beginning fly fisherman, especially those looking to catch trout, will likely be in search of a 9-foot, 5-weight, medium-flex rod.
-This is a universal size, and you can catch everything from wild trout to carp out of a drainage ditch.
+As a jumping off point, the beginning fly fisher, especially those looking to targeting fresh water game, will likely be in search of a 9-foot, 4-6w-weight, medium-flex rod.
+This is a universal staple range.
+You can catch everything from wild trout to carp in streams, rivers, ponds or lakes with this range.

 Fly rods are rated by weight.
 The weight indicates the size of fishing line that matches the rod.
 Generally you can line up or down by one size, which is why a 5wt is the best universal size for a trout rod.
 Most people think about fish species when it comes to choosing a weight and while that works just fine, I would also encourage you to think about the size of fly you are going to be throwing, and the intended use of the rod.